w3bkit/w3bkit.flow-ui/README.md

 Since there are fallbacks, most of this settings are optional.
 However if you want to include Bootstrap CSS, this value has to be `true`.
-This example shows available settings and there default value.
+This example shows available settings and their default value.

 <sub>Configuration/FlowUI.yaml</sub>
 ```yaml